Los Angeles Maritime Institute is an extraordinary place. The opportunities we provide for volunteers are nearly endless.

 - Sign up for a sail (check our sailing calendar for availability) or sign up to help with maintenance.

 - Be finger printed for a background check at Safe & Secure located at 4172 Pacific Coast Highway in Torrance, south side of street between Hawthorne and Anza.
 We ask for a one-time $25 donation to cover the cost.
-(Please confirm your finger printing with our office before going to Safe & Secure.
-Call 310-833-6055 and ask for Marann or Anita.)
+(Please confirm your finger printing with our office before going to Safe & Secure.)

 - Once you have accumulated 40 volunteer hours, you’ll receive your first official crew shirt.
-Contact Marann to get your shirt.
+Talk to our volunteer coordinator to get your shirt.

 - Crew shirts are worn for all day sails, the first day of a voyage, and any time the vessel enters or leaves a port.